MilanVlaski/Dynadoro/README.md

 - I can see images of clocks representing my past study and break sessions in a day.
 I can see which date and weekday the clocks belong to.
 When I open a clock, I see an enlarged image, with a big date and weekday at the bottom.

 ## TODO
+- ask chatgpt if its ok to have UsageHistory class do all that
+- write real tests for retrieving Periods from History (actual implementation)
+- write real tests for retrieving Clocks from History
-- hours studied per day
+- show hours studied per day
-- hours studied per week
+- show hours studied per week
 - If you exit the app, the previous state needs to finish.
 - We keep the ProducitivtyClock and Periods from History consistent by mapping all the Periods from the History to Days.
 A Day has Periods, and a Day must have a ProductivityClock.If extra Clocks exist, we delete them.
 And if a Day, doesn't have an image (Tuesday_23_November.png - DayVisual), it gets created.